Donk (gamer): Counter-Strike 2

+2024

 He received his first MVP title from HLTV for winning BetBoom Dacha Dubai 2023, ending his run with an HLTV rating of 1.31, making him the second youngest player in history to receive an HLTV MVP award.
-After Spirit won the IEM Katowice 2024 tournament, Danil was named the MVP and became the youngest player to be named an HLTV MVP at a "Big Event".
+After Spirit won the IEM Katowice 2024 tournament, Danil was named the MVP and became the youngest player to be named an HLTV MVP at a Big Event.
+He also tied the Big Event rating record with a 1.70 rating, previously achieved by NiKo in 2017, doing so across more maps.

 At his first Major, PGL Copenhagen 2024, Team Spirit advanced to the playoffs.
 In the first match of the playoffs, they lost the series to FaZe Clan.
 Despite this, Danil finished the tournament with a rating of 1.35.

-After the Major, at BetBoom Dacha Belgrade 2024, donk was awarded the MVP despite his team only taking second place.
+After the Major, at BetBoom Dacha Belgrade 2024, Danil was awarded the MVP despite his team only taking second place.
 Spirit took first place in the final tournament of the season, the BLAST Premier Spring Final 2024, with Danil being the MVP of the championship.
 This tournament gave Spirit the first place in both Valve and HLTV team ratings.

-In 2024, Team Spirit won the Perfect World Shanghai Major, with Danil being awarded the MVP, making him the youngest HLTV MVP at a Major.
+In 2024, Team Spirit won the Perfect World Shanghai Major 2024, making Danil the youngest-ever Major champion, and he was awarded MVP, making him the youngest Major MVP.
+He became the highest-rated Major MVP with a 1.49 rating, surpassing the previous record of 1.47 by s1mple.
+In the tournament final against FaZe, Danil recorded a 1.67 rating over the three-map final, the highest rating achieved by a rifler in a Major final.
+He set the record for most aces at a Major, with four, surpassing the previous record of three by Egor "flamie" Vasilyev, and matched s1mple's record of four at a Big Event.

 Following this performance, Danil was nominated for four individual awards at the HLTV Awards 2024: Rookie of the Year, Opener of the Year, Highlight of the Year, and Player of the Year.
 Danil won all four awards.
+Danil joined coldzera and ZywOo as the only players to be named the HLTV Player of the Year in their first full year as a professional player.
+Danil is also the youngest-ever to be named HLTV Player of the Year at 17 years and 352 days old.